subh83/RSJp-cpp/README.txt

 *                                                                                        *
 *************************************************************************************** **/

-A template-basd JSON parser for C++ that is entirely contained in a single header file.
+A template-based JSON parser for C++ that is entirely contained in a single header file.

 Basic usage:
 ------------